Do nude sunbathers need extra sun protection?

 I plan to do some nude sunbathing this summer.
 What extra precautions should I take with the areas that have never seen the light of day?
 Should I use a higher SPF on my "naughty parts" than on, say, my arms and legs?

-Naked and clothed sunbathers alike are wise to take along umbrellas, cover-up clothes, sunglasses, and water for even more protection.
+Naked and clothed sunbathers alike are wise to take along umbrellas, cover-up clothes, hats, sunglasses, and water to drink for even more protection.
 Most dermatologists recommend reducing and limiting your time in the sun, or, better yet, abstaining from deliberate bronzing altogether.
-Sun aside, bare beachgoers might also take note of the irritating potential of sand, pebbles, or broken shells.

 For more information on protecting yourself from the summer (or winter!) sun, check out the related Q&As.
 Have fun in the sun!

 Can’t find information on the site about your health concern or issue?